James R. Jones: Political staffer

-Jones first important political job was as the legislative assistant for Congressman Ed Edmondson (1961–1964).
-Then, in 1965, Jones moved from the United States Congress to the White House where he served as Appointments Secretary (Chief of Staff) to U.S. President Lyndon B. Johnson, the youngest person to hold that position (until Johnson left office on January 20, 1969).
+Jones's first important political job was as the legislative assistant for Congressman Ed Edmondson (1961–1964).
+In 1965, Jones moved from Congress to the White House, where he served as Appointments Secretary (and de facto Chief of Staff) to U.S. President Lyndon B. Johnson.
+At that time, Jones was the youngest person to hold the position of Appointments Secretary.